 Natalie Ramirez Cain

-Natalie earned a Bachelor of Science degree in Zoology at North Carolina State University before moving to the northern Virginia area, where she currently resides with her husband, son, and two cats.
+Natalie brings extensive project management experience and a passion for writing and creative design to her role.
+She earned a Bachelor of Science degree in Zoology at North Carolina State University before moving to the northern Virginia area, where she currently resides with her husband, son, and two cats.
 She is a member of Peace Evangelical Lutheran Church in Alexandria, where she has served as Council President and as a member of the Racial Justice team.
 She has a history of volunteer work, including conservation work in Australia.
 She is an alumnus of the Center for Creative Leadership’s Leadership Fundamentals and Maximizing Your Leadership Potential programs.
 She enjoys writing, reading, and yoga.

 Sashia Scott, Community Organizer for Prince William County, graduated from George Mason University with a degree in Government and International Politics.
 She has worked as a freelance social media manager for clients ranging from churches to micro influencers.
 Prior to that she served as the Administrative Assistant of Unity of Fairfax.
 Sashia is a strong advocate for social change with numerous connections in Prince William County.